jenlith/jenlith/README.md

 * Portfolio site ([here](https://jenlith.github.io/))

 ## More Than Code? (⊙.⊙)
+I enjoy:
 > Dungeons & Dragons
 > Visual Arts
 > Writing Fiction
+> Reading books and listening to podcasts
 > Identifying plants and animals

 # Have a lovely day!